 The next step is to share information with your target audience.
 Using Facebook ads, your current mailing list, or your personal network is normally a good way to start as long as they fall within your target market.

-With existing companies, paying customers from a current product or service will always be a good place to look for input on a new product concept or new feature because they are part of your target market.
-Real users will already be familiar with your pricing model and can give better information about product-market fit.
+Existing companies should consider paying customers that use a current product or service for input.
+Customer input is crucial for a new product concept or feature because they are part of your target market.
+Real users will already be familiar with your pricing model and can give better information about the product-market fit.

 If you are using Facebook ads, make sure you are collecting their name, email, and phone number so that you can follow up with them.
 This is especially important if you are using a longitudinal study that tracks people’s perceptions over time.

-Having users provide feedback about the solution during multiple phases of the market validation will create value by reducing costs, increasing users’ knowledge, and allowing the team to conduct in-depth interviews.
+When users provide feedback about the solution through multiple phases of the market validation you:

 You might find this very valuable because the users will already be more familiar with the feature set than getting new users after the first few interviews.
 After you have gathered data, the next step is to analyze the results.